twalsh92/twalsh92.github.io/index.md

 ## Publications

+### Automated Layout Failure Detection for Responsive Web Pages without an Explicit Oracle
+#### Thomas A. Walsh, Gregory M. Kapfhammer and Phil McMinn
+##### International Symposium on Software Testing and Analysis (ISSTA 2017)

+As the number and variety of devices being used to access the World Wide Web grows exponentially, ensuring the correct presentation of a web page, regardless of the device used to browse it, is an important and challenging task.
+When developers adopt responsive web design (RWD) techniques, web pages modify their appearance to accommodate a device’s display constraints.
+However, a current lack of automated support means that presentation failures may go undetected in a page’s layout when rendered for different viewport sizes.
+A central problem is the difficulty in providing an automated "oracle" to validate RWD layouts against, meaning checking for failures is largely a manual process in practice, which results in layout failures in many live responsive web sites.
+This paper presents an automated failure detection technique that checks the consistency of a responsive page’s layout across a range of viewport widths, obviating the need for an explicit oracle.
+In an empirical study, this method found failures in 16 of 26 real-world production pages studied, detecting 33 distinct failures in total.

 ### Automatic Detection of Potential Layout Faults Following Changes to Responsive Web Pages
 #### by Thomas A. Walsh, Phil McMinn and Gregory M. Kapfhammer
 ##### INTERNATIONAL CONFERENCE ON AUTOMATED SOFTWARE ENGINEERING (ASE 2015)